Downtown & Riverfront Crossings Master Plan

 AFTER (proposed): West Riverfront, at intersection of Benton Street and Riverside Drive

-The draft plan, which was developed after an extensive series of community meetings, workshops, interviews, and focus groups between community members, City planners, and the urban design consultant, reflects the community's interest in preserving and strengthening what is best about Downtown Iowa City while identifying opportunities for creating sustainable urban neighborhoods on both sides of the Iowa River.
+The adopted plan, which is based on public input from an extensive series of community meetings, workshops, interviews, and focus groups between community members, City planners, and the urban design consultant, reflects the community's interest in preserving and strengthening what is best about Downtown Iowa City while identifying opportunities for creating sustainable urban neighborhoods on both sides of the Iowa River.
 The plan proposes neighborhoods where residents can easily walk, bike, or ride the bus to work, enjoy new recreational opportunities along the Iowa River, and experience the energy of the arts, culture and entertainment scene in Downtown Iowa City.

 The Riverfront Crossings District, which is roughly bordered by Burlington Street on the north, Highway 6 on the south, Gilbert Street on the east, and Riverside Drive on the west, was heavily impacted by the 2008 floods.
 Ideas for improving the area were initiated the following year as part of a combined flood mitigation - redevelopment effort that would create new opportunities for business, housing, arts, and culture close to Downtown, while minimizing damage from future flooding.
 One of the central proposals of the plan calls for converting the flood-prone site of one of the City's wastewater treatment plants, located at 1000 S. Clinton Street, to a riverfront park.

 Envision Riverfront Crossings - a new neighborhood just south of downtown featuring a waterfront park with walking and biking trails, access to the Iowa River for boating and fishing, a variety of housing options near shopping, restaurants, jobs, a state-of-the-art recital hall and recreational facilities, just a short walk to Downtown Iowa City and the University of Iowa campus.